+I received the products in this post for promotional purposes.
+All opinions are my own.
 If you’ve been reading my blog for a while you know I’m about as outdoorsy as that lamp over there.
 (I’m pointing to a tall reading lamp in the living room that I wouldn’t normally draw attention to but I’ve just dusted it, so feel free to hold it in your mind’s eye for as long as you like.
 It’s very shiny.)
 No surprise then that I’m a big fan of today’s s’mores brownies recipe from Loacker, maker of crispy wafers in all kinds of delicious flavours.
 They’re like a taste of the cottage right at home, like being around the campfire — only without the camp or the fire, ha ha.

+Abrams Books sent me a copy of What’s Gaby Cooking: Everyday California Food in exchange for an honest review.
+All opinions are my own and from the heart.
 Ottawa summers are like Zac Ephron: short and hot.
 California hot.
 Too hot to think about what to have for dinner, but too short not to make the most of all of the fresh fruits and veggies in season.
 Luckily people like Gaby Dalkin have done the thinking for us.
 The LA recipe blogger from What’s Gaby Cooking just released a cookbook with the same name, and it’s full of everyday dishes designed to be made and enjoyed in an easy, carefree, Cali state of mind.
 The 125+ recipes use fresh seasonal produce and readily available pantry staples for dishes for any occasion, from a day at the beach or a picnic at the park, to a Mexi-Cali fiesta and outdoor pizza party.
 Nourishing smoothies and salads and veg-and-grain-packed bowls are balanced with indulgent treats like Strawberry Shortcakes, Gooey Chocolate Chip Cookie Squares (sooooo deelish!) and a …

+Thomas Allen & Son sent me The Pesto Cookbook in exchange for an honest review.
+All opinions are my own and from the heart.
 Although I’m rather pitiful with houseplants, we’ve had a few times when our herb garden has done so well that we didn’t know what to do with it all.
 But now I’ve got all kinds of ideas, thanks to The Pesto Cookbook: 116 Recipes for Creative Herb Combinations and Dishes Bursting with Flavor by Olwen Woodier.
 Her new book (she also wrote The Apple Cookbook) combines herbs, oils, garlic and other ingredients in a wide variety of pestos, pastes and purées, plus an additional 75 recipes to incorporate pestos in dishes both savoury and sweet.
 Today I’ve got a peek inside and one of Olwen’s recipes we really enjoyed, the Olive, Thyme and Parsley Pesto.

+Two Oceans sent me some wine to facilitate this post, but all opinions are mine and from the heart.
 St. Patrick’s Day is usually a slap-dash affair over here with a last-minute run to the dollar store for green hats and sunglasses and whatever else we can find because for some reason not one of us has a single green tee in our closets.
 The overall effect is as tacky as it gets, but it doesn’t have to be.
 With this easy Green Sangria you can be quick like a leprechaun and classy too, with layers of jewelled green fruits like the rolling hills of Ireland.
 Invite your lads and lasses and raise a glass to the emerald isle (and St. Patrick too).
 May your troubles be less and your blessings be more and nothing but happiness come through your door.